Remembering Steve Cropper / Playwright Tom Stoppard

 But here, of course, the danger comes not from a real shark, but from a political one, a military junta where the rich and powerful feel entitled to crush anyone who merely offends them.

-At one point, eluding his pursuers, Marcelo steps onto a street filled with carnival goers ecstatically partying.
+At one point, eluding his pursuers, Marcello steps onto a street filled with carnival goers ecstatically partying.
 He has a drink and briefly joins in the dancing.

 And we realize how happy his world could be if only those in power weren't trying to kill him.

 John Powers reviewed the new movie The Secret Agent, now playing in New York and L.A.

-It's scheduled scheduled to roll out soon nationwide.
+It's scheduled to roll out soon nationwide.

 On Monday's show, Homelessness in America, Patrick Markey spent two decades walking through New York City's tunnels, armories, and intake centers where families sleep on floors.

-His new book, Placeless, asks: What if homelessness isn't a personal failing, but a political choice?
+His new book, Placeless, asks, what if homelessness isn't a personal failing, but a political choice?
 And what if the solution is simpler than we think?
 I hope you can join us.

-To keep up with what's on the show and get highlights of our interviews, follow us on Instagram at NPR Fresh Air.
+To keep up with what's on the show and get highlights of our interviews, follow us on Instagram at NPRFreshAir.

 You can subscribe to our YouTube channel at youtube.com slash thisisfreshair.
 We're rolling out new videos with in-studio guests, behind-the-scenes shorts, and iconic interviews from the archive.
-Fresh Air's executive producer is Danny Miller.

-Sam Brigher is our managing producer.
-Our senior producer today is Roberta Shurrock.
+Our senior producer today is Roberta Schurrock.

-Our technical director and engineer is Audrey Bentham, with additional engineering support by Joyce Lieberman, Julian Hertzfeld, and Deanna Martinez.
+Our technical director and engineer is Audrey Bentham with additional engineering support by Joyce Lieberman, Julian Hertzfeld, and Deanna Martinez.

 Our digital media producer is Molly C. V.

-For Terry Gross and Tanya Mosley, I'm David Biancoule.
+Pope Wilson is our consulting visual producer.
+For Terry Gross and Tanya Mosley, I'm David Biancoole.